niyobobo/Politico/README.md

 # Heroku

 Access link : [HerokuServer](https://agile-citadel-73624.herokuapp.com/).
-You can even test the above API using this roo URL concatenated with the above mentioned end point.
+You can even test the above API using this root URL concatenated with the above mentioned end point.

+# Github-page
+GitHub page (gh-page) of this project accessed using this link [Politico](https://niyobobo.github.io/Politico/)  For data validation purpose make sure your provide a dummy information in field of `email and password` (when requested) to continue to be able to view other pages.